Joe-Withey/panda/README.md

-# panda
+# Panda

-Composable, reusable functions for PHP.
-Influenced by Ramda in the JS world.
+Composable, reusable, pure functions for PHP.
+Inspired by Ramda in the JS world.
+It's supposed to be a naive PHP port.

 ## Example